-What words do they use?
+- Words: What words do they use?
 It might be more slang or a mix of different languages.
 It can also vary based on what part of the country you are from or even which part of the city you grew up in.

-How do they stand or sit while they speak or are spoken to?
+- Body language: How do they stand or sit while they speak or are spoken to?
 What is their body language?

-Do you see that certain phrases or tones set people off?
+- Triggers: Do you see that certain phrases or tones set people off?
 Some phrases can really get people angry or upset.
 Notice not only who is speaking but also who is being spoken to.

 In my house, there are five people, including myself.
-There is a man in his mid-forties, a woman in her mid-sixties, a sixteen year old boy, and a nearly thirteen year old girl.
+There is a man in his mid-forties, a woman in her mid-sixties, a sixteen-year-old boy, and a nearly thirteen-year-old girl.
 Each of them has a different way of talking.
-Besides being individual people, they are all at different points in their lives as well as different genders.
+Besides being individual people, they are all at different points in their lives, as well as different genders.
 They each can give me great dialogue material.

 The point is not to stay within your own little world.
-We tend to stay in our own bubble and care only about what is directly influencing us.
+We tend to stay in our own bubbles and care only about what is directly influencing us.
 That limits our exposure which in turn can limit our development of characters.

 I can’t emphasize enough about taking notes.
 You might think you’ll remember everything, but very few people have such good memories.
 Jotting down notes helps a great deal in the long run.
 You'll keep records of small tidbits of information that might not feel that important, but you'll forget within the hour.

-Keep a small notebook with you at all times and of course a pen or pencil.
+Keep a small notebook with you at all times and, of course, a pen or pencil.
 In a pinch, you can use your smartphone.
 Always be ready to take notes to reference at a later date when you need to.

 As you are sitting in the airport, note the type of people around you.
 Are they saying unique phrases?
 Write them down.
 Maybe it is a word or phrase you are unfamiliar with.
 Write it down and look it up later.
 It will help you keep your characters realistic.